open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 The last command might not be necessary for all databases, but you need for some and is a point of failure.
 This command too should be run at the client after copying certificates to the client.

 ## Activate SSL in the configuration
 This step is the one with the most diversity.
 E.g. Debian ships MariaDB binaries that where compiled to use yaSSL (or rather with the new name wolfSSL).
-Therefore the configuration to activate SSL is 'ssl on'.
-If the binaries where compiled to use OpenSSL the configuration param would look like this 'ssl-cipher=TLSv1.2'.
-On MySQl it might be "ssl=1 or just "ssl".
+Therefore the configuration to activate SSL is `ssl on`.
+If the binaries were compiled to use OpenSSL the configuration param would look like this `ssl-cipher=TLSv1.2`.
+On MySQl it might be `ssl=1` or just `ssl`.
 Therefore the configuration showed below might not be working for your system:

 ### MySQL